mrlazy1424/FantasticView/README.md

 # FantasticView

-If you want to use the latest features of SVProgressHUD use normal external source dependencies.
+If you want to use the latest features of FantasticView use normal external source dependencies.

+## pod 'PPFantasticViewByPa'